When I quit my corporate career and became a blogger in 2016, I had no idea how far this road will take me.

-Here’s the video, if you already haven’t seen it:
+Here’s the video, if you already haven’t seen:

-Since then, I’ve vlogged almost regularly, releasing 80 travel videos, that gave me nearly 25,000 followers in about 7 months.
-At this moment, vlogging has become just as much the part of my nomadic life as writing blogs and clicking photographs is.
+Since then, I’ve been vlogging almost regularly, releasing 80 travel videos in total, that gave me nearly 25,000 followers in about 7 months.
+At this moment, vlogging has become just as much the part of my nomadic life as writing blogs and clicking photographs.

 I am confident this road is now going to take me a long way!